senithkay/vscode-extensions-public/workspaces/ballerina-extension/README.md

 The Ballerina VS Code extension offers the ability to visualize the bidirectional mapping between the syntax and graphical representation of your <a href="https://ballerina.io/" target="_blank">Ballerina</a> source code.

+Apart from the visual programming features described below, the Ballerina VS Code extension enhances the Ballerina development experience by providing a comprehensive set of features, including code editing, debugging, code execution, and code deployment.
+For detailed information on them, see the <a href="https://wso2.com/ballerina/vscode/docs/" target="_blank">Ballerina VS Code Extension Documentation</a>.

 ## Quick start

 Follow the steps below to <a href="https://wso2.com/ballerina/vscode/docs/get-started/install-the-extension/" target="_blank">install the Ballerina VS Code extension</a>.